hyperquack/exposed/README.md

 # Exposed ("Client")

-Exposed is a Continuous Threat Exposure tool that makes managing your attack surface simple.
+Exposed is a Continuous Threat Exposure utility that simplifies managing your attack surface.

 ## Usage